First-order methods for Stochastic Variational Inequality problems with Function Constraints: Introduction

 Similarly, we say that $\wt{x}$ is a stochastic $\epsilon$-solution of \eqref{eq:FCVI} if

-where the expectation is taken over the randomness of the algorithm used to generate $\wt{x}$. \end{definition} When the function constraint $g(x)\le \zero$ is not present, the criteria in \eqref{eq:weak-VI} reduces to $\max_{x \in X} \inprod{F(x)}{\wt{x} -x}$.
-This criterion is commonly referred to as the ``weak-gap'' in the VI literature for the set-constrained problems~\cite{Nemirovski2004}.
-Moreover, its stochastic counterpart in \eqref{eq:stoch_weak-VI} reduces to $\Ebb[\max_{x \in X} \inprod{F(x)}{\wt{x} -x}]$, which is a widely adopted stochastic weak-gap criterion in the SVI literature~\cite{Kotsalis2022, boob2021optimal}.
+where the expectation is taken over the randomness of the algorithm used to generate $\wt{x}$. \end{Defi} When $\epsilon = 0$, we have $g(\wt{x}) \le 0$ implying that $\wt{x}$ is feasible with respect to function constraints and $\inprod{F(x)}{x - \wt{x}} \ge 0$ for all $x \in \wt{X}$.
+This is known as the weak-gap criterion.
+For monotone operators, such $\wt{x}$ are identical with solution set of \eqref{eq:FCVI} \citep[Prop.
+2.3.15]{facchinei2003finite}.
+When the function constraint $g(x)\le \zero$ is not present (i.e., $g(x) \equiv 0$ for all $x$), the criteria in \eqref{eq:weak-VI} reduces to $\max_{x \in X} \inprod{F(x)}{\wt{x} -x} \le \epsilon$.
+This criterion is commonly referred to as the ``approximate weak-gap'' in the VI literature for the set-constrained problems~\citep{Nemirovski2004}.
+Moreover, its stochastic counterpart in \eqref{eq:stoch_weak-VI} reduces to $\Ebb[\max_{x \in X} \inprod{F(x)}{\wt{x} -x}]$, which is a widely adopted stochastic weak-gap criterion in the SVI literature~\citep{Kotsalis2022, boob2021optimal}.
+When $g(x)$ is present, the approximate feasibility criterion $\gnorm{[g(\wt{x})]_+}{}{}$ is widely used in convergence rate analysis of function-constrained optimization \citep{aravkin2019level,boob2023stochastic}.